rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 -   Sanskrit: "The Great Vehicle"
 -   Mah&amacr;y&amacr;na tradition is the largest major tradition of Buddhism existing today.
 -   Mah&amacr;y&amacr;na Buddhists teach that enlightenment can be attained in a single lifetime, and this can be accomplished even by a layperson.
--   Mah&amacr;y&amacr;na Buddhism has a lot of doctrinal diversity due to assimilating with Asian cultures, particularly in China and Japan.
+-   Mah&amacr;y&amacr;na Buddhism has a lot of doctrinal diversity due to assimilating with Asian cultures, particularly in Tibet, China, and Japan.
 -   [N&amacr;g&amacr;rjuna](https://en.wikipedia.org/wiki/Nagarjuna) (c.
 150-250 CE)
 -   [Pure Land Buddhism](https://en.wikipedia.org/wiki/Pure_Land_Buddhism)
 -   [&Amacr;ryadeva](https://en.wikipedia.org/wiki/Aryadeva) (fl.
 3rd century CE)